 Use pound signs before the heading title to designate the level.
 Note that kramdown requires headings to have one space before and after the heading.
+Without this space above and below, the heading won't render into HTML.

 Second-level heading